dashpay/platform/packages/wallet-lib/docs/storage/saveState.md

 **Usage**: async `storage.saveState()`
-**Description**: Used to force persistance of the state to the adapter
+**Description**: Used to force persistence of the state to the adapter
 **Notes**: Three items are set (`adapter.setItem`) : transactions, wallets and chains data.

 Parameters: